 Ore is processed at Jaguar's Caeté processing plant, which is located approximately 40 kilometres from Pilar.
 The plant utilizes gravity recovery which recovers about 50% of the gold, followed by a flotation circuit and leaching of the flotation concentrate in a CIP circuit.
 Historic recoveries have commonly ranged from 85 to 90%.
 The plant has capacity for approximately 2,200 tonnes per day, and a significant opportunity is available for additional feed.
-The non-sulphide tails (flotation tails) are drystacked, and leach tails are sent to the Moita Dam.
-At Caeté's plant, the restrictions relating to the pandemic impacted the implementation of several projects, including the construction of the leach flotation filtration plant after which leach tailings will also be dry stacked.
-Its completion, previously scheduled to Q2 2021, is rescheduled to the end of Q3 2021, with no impact on the production capacity of the plant.
+The non-sulfide tails (flotation tails) are drystacked, and leach tails are sent to the Moita Dam.
+At the Caeté plant, the restrictions relating to the pandemic impacted the implementation of several projects, including the construction of the leach flotation filtration plant after which leach tailings will also be dry stacked.
+In the later part of Q2, the Caeté plant experienced a notable reduction in pandemic infection rates, allowing the full resumption of the construction of capital projects such as the tailings filtering system.
+This important capital project, which was scheduled to be concluded in Q1 2021, was rescheduled to the end of Q3 2021.
+This delay will not impact the production capacity of the plant Pilar/Caeté Surface Exploration.

-Pilar/Caeté Surface Exploration

 The properties surrounding Pilar and the Caeté plant have significant exploration potential.
-Exploration is currently active on the Córrego Brandão target.
-Results of drill holes on the Corrego Brandão structure conducted in Q1 2021 confirmed the presence of oxide ore previously identified in an auger drilling campaign conducted on this site.
-Diamond drilling of the overall target continues to identify the potential for sulphide ore at depth.
-As well, Jaguar's evaluation team is reviewing the Roca Grande properties to determine if they should be brought back into production and to look at several historic resources (noncompliant with NI43-101 conditions) which will be assessed for the potential of upgrading to reserve status to provide additional plant feed at Caeté.
+Exploration is currently active on the Córrego Brandão prospect.
+Results of drill holes on the Córrego Brandão structure conducted in Q1 2021 confirmed the presence of oxide ore previously identified in an auger drilling campaign conducted on this site.
+During Q2, diamond drilling of the overall prospect continued to identify the potential of ore at depth, and the exploration team was following up on some excellent results.
+As well, Jaguar's evaluation team is reviewing the Roça Grande properties to determine if they should be brought back into production and to look at several historic resources (non-compliant with NI 43-101), which will be assessed for the potential of upgrading to reserve status to provide additional plant feed at Caeté.